Now that you have reached your 50s, here are some recommendations to help you prevent health conditions that are more common at this age.

 To test for cervical cancer women should have a cervical screening test 2 years after their last Pap test.
 After that, if your result is normal you will only need to have the cervical screening test every 5 years.

-This test has replaced the previous Pap test and is more accurate.
-However, it feels the same as a Pap test.
+This screening test for HPV (Human Papilloma Virus) test has replaced the previous Pap test and is more accurate.
+However, the procedure to collect the sample is the same as a Pap test.

 Colorectal (bowel or colon) cancer